 Crafting nature mandalas has many educational, social-emotional, and spiritual benefits for children and adults of all ages.
 This fun process art activity can become an authentic spiritual practice when made in nature with natural materials.

-For more art and craft ideas, look at this list of nature crafts and art activities you can make with natural materials.
+For more arts and crafts ideas, check out this list of nature crafts and art activities you can make with natural materials.
 You might also enjoy this list of outdoor learning and nature activities for kids.

 Learn more about the author of this post about nature mandala crafts, Nell Regan Kartychok, and Rhythms of Play HERE!